Media Tips

 Does the thought of writing a press release throw you into disarray?
-Does the thought of speaking to a journalist fill you with dread?
+Maybe planning to speak to a journalist fills you with dread?
 Would you rather decline the opportunity of a radio interview for fear of making a fool of yourself?

 Fear no more!
 This section of my website is aimed at helping you to get good press coverage and find the most effective ways of promoting your business, sharing your vision or telling your story.
 Having worked for over twenty five years in TV and radio journalism and a further ten years in public relations, I've put together some tips that will generate positive media attention for your project.